Chassis & Suspension

 "...
 I hear so many noises now I'm scared my rear end is going to fall apart. ..."

-Use your head instead of your hormones.
+Use your head, instead of your hormones, when selecting bushings.
 Is this what you want for your own car?

-One last thought while we're kicking around the topic of good and bad decisions ...
-Have another look at the photo above of one of the Cobra's IRS upper control arms.
+While we're kicking around the topic of good and bad decisions ...
+Have another look at the photo above of that IRS upper control arm.
 That's a fairly spindly metal casting.
-And it's cast iron, which is a VERY brittle material.
-So, just exactly how is it a good idea to drill and tap relatively LARGE holes in this part, in highly stressed locations, for the purpose of installing zerk fittings to grease its bushings?
-This isn't a trick question, but the correct answer is that it is NOT a good idea.
+Furthermore, it's cast iron, which is a VERY brittle material.
+So, just exactly how is it a good idea to drill and tap relatively LARGE holes in this part, at highly stressed locations, for the purpose of installing zerk fittings to enable lubrication of its bushings?
+The correct answer is that it is NOT a good idea.
+The engineers didn't put any more material in that control arm than they considered necessary for the part to do its job.

-As for Taz's front control arms, I decided to swap out the OEM parts in their entirety for a pair of Ford Racing control arms equipped with rubber bushings 50% stiffer than those in the stock arms and designed with revised balljoint mounting locations that slightly extended the car's wheelbase for improved handling.
+With regard to Taz's front control arms, I decided to swap out the factory arms in their entirety for a pair of Ford Racing control arms equipped with rubber bushings 50% stiffer than those in the stock arms and designed with revised balljoint mounting locations that slightly extended the car's wheelbase for improved handling.
 After due deliberation regarding the car's primary mission in life (99% recreational driving on public roads), as well as past personal experience and reports from reliable sources about the NVH increases resulting from the installation of various aftermarket front LCA bushing materials, I concluded that the durometer of the bushings in the Ford Racing control arms was where I wanted to be with respect to the car's front end ride/handling tradeoff.
 As always, your mileage - and tolerance - may vary, but I've been very happy with my choice, which is all that counts around here.

 Before installing the Ford Racing control arms on the car, however, I did replace their preinstalled balljoints with double-height Steeda X2 balljoints, which are detailed on this site's Steering System page.
 Below is a shot of the right front control arm during installation, after having been fitted with an X2 balljoint.